~ Welcome to HansOttsen.com ~

 Check out my latest album with mPhaka featuring

-Karl Hunter, Hans Ottsen, Danny Connell, & Tyler Hammond
+Karl Hunter, Hans Ottsen, Danny Connell, & Tyler Hammond!

-or name your price to purchase on Bandcamp by clicking the link below:
+Name your price to purchase on Bandcamp by clicking the link below:

-And thank you, as always, for supporting artists & musicians in your community!
+Thank you, as always, for supporting artists & musicians in your community!

 L to R: Hans Ottsen, Daniel Rotem, Alex Boneham, Roberto Giaquinto (photo by Rich Barth)

 Jonathan Pinson, Dave Robaire, Hans Ottsen

 Hans Ottsen & Jerry Cantrell (Alice In Chains)